State-Langdon in Madison in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Education • Government & Politics • War, Vietnam.
 A significant historical year for this entry is 1967.

 Location.
 43° 4.515′ N, 89° 23.57′ W. Marker is in Madison, Wisconsin, in Dane County.
 It is in State-Langdon.
-Marker is on State Street near West Gilman Street, on the right when traveling west.
+It is on State Street near West Gilman Street, on the right when traveling west.
 The marker is in the Lisa Link Peace Park between State Street and West Gilman Street.
 Touch for map.
 Marker is in this post office area: Madison WI 53703, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Woman's Building (a few steps from this marker); The Temperance Movement Battled Madison''s Breweries (about 300 feet away, measured in a direct line); Braley House (about 400 feet away); Chi Phi Fraternity (about 600 feet away); Wootton - Mead House (approx. 0.2 miles away); Holy Redeemer School Building (approx. 0.2 miles away); Grimm Book Bindery (approx. 0.2 miles away); Suhr House (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Woman's Building (a few steps from this marker); Braley House (about 400 feet away); Chi Phi Fraternity (about 600 feet away); Wootton - Mead House (approx. 0.2 miles away); Holy Redeemer School Building (approx. 0.2 miles away); Grimm Book Bindery (approx. 0.2 miles away); Suhr House (approx. 0.2 miles away); Chi Psi Lodge (approx. 0.2 miles away).
 Touch for a list and map of all markers in Madison.

 More about this marker.
-This marker is part of the The Madison Heritage Series, Sharing Our Legacy, created for Madison’s sesquicentennial.
+This marker is part of the The Madison Heritage Series, Sharing Our Legacy, created for Madisons sesquicentennial.
 The marker was sponsored by the Madison Community Foundation.

 Also see . . .
 40 years later, FBI still looking for suspected terrorist Leo Burt.
 A Wisconsin State Journal article by Ron Seely and Deborah Ziff, published July 21, 2010.
 (Submitted on July 22, 2010, by William J. Toman of Green Lake, Wisconsin.)

 Credits.
 This page was last revised on February 16, 2023.
 It was originally submitted on July 14, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 1,190 times since then and 125 times this year.
+This page has been viewed 1,603 times since then and 44 times this year.
 Last updated on October 27, 2010, by William J. Toman of Green Lake, Wisconsin.
 Photos: 1, 2, 3, 4. submitted on October 27, 2010, by William J. Toman of Green Lake, Wisconsin.
 5. submitted on September 25, 2010, by Gordon Govier of Fitchburg, Wisconsin.
 6. submitted on October 27, 2010, by William J. Toman of Green Lake, Wisconsin.
 7. submitted on July 15, 2010, by William J. Toman of Green Lake, Wisconsin. • J. J. Prats was the editor who published this page.